quadratichq/quadratic/DEVELOPMENT.md

 ## Start Docker

+Keep this running in a tab
 `docker compose --profile base up`
+or
 `docker compose --profile base up -d` to run as a daemon

 ## Start Quadratic Dev